thingsboard/tbmq/k8s/README.md

 # Kubernetes resources configuration for ThingsBoard MQTT Broker

-This folder containing scripts and Kubernetes resources configurations to run ThingsBoard in Microservices mode.
+This folder containing scripts and Kubernetes resources configurations to run ThingsBoard MQTT Broker in cluster mode.

 ## Prerequisites

-ThingsBoard Microservices are running on Kubernetes cluster.
 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://kubernetes.io/docs/setup/minikube).